 In 2003, Russ turned his efforts to grantmaking and philanthropy as Executive Director and Founder of his family foundation in support of disadvantaged children in the Tampa Bay community, creating opportunities for children to thrive in a safe, nurturing environment, shape strong value systems and lead healthy, productive lives.

-Amanda Long, MBA Senior Program Manager, Board of Advisors Member
+Amanda Long, MBA Senior Program Officer, Board of Advisors

 Amanda has served as an advisor and administrator to the Hobbs family since 2004; managing the grants and research program, operations and investment strategies for the Hobbs Foundation.
 In her time with the Hobbs family, Amanda has been responsible for the development of strategic program-related approaches and collaborative partnerships within the philanthropic community that drives regional grantmaking initiatives.
 Her research provides key insights on social and economic trends that direct social investment strategy and yield measurable impact in addressing the needs of children and families.